 Large breast back pain is common for women who possess proportionately big and/or heavy breasts.
 Most cases of breast-related back, neck or shoulder ache are minor and might be directly linked to a woman’s activity level or menstrual cycle.
 However, some women suffer with severe chronic pain and risk actual spinal deformity due the weight to their breasts.
 There are several possible solutions to this condition, both conservative and drastic.

-In order to find the best possible treatment option, you may need to consider them all and then discuss the pros and cons of each with your doctor.
+In order to find the best possible treatment option for breast-related back pain, you may need to consider them all and then discuss the pros and cons of each with your doctor.
 This essay explains several of the most effective methods of mitigating pain that might be caused by heavy breasts.

 Proportionately large breasts create increased asymmetrical pressure on the upper torso.
 Since the breasts are in the front of the body, the pressure is greatest on the middle (thoracic) spine, due to compensation for the increased forward pull.

 Very large breasts can also cause a reduction in the normal kyphotic curve of the mid back region.
 This change can spread throughout the surrounding spinal area, causing an all over reduction in the spine’s ability to bear weight effectively.

 Women who are active, bend often or perform certain physical activities might suffer pain in the neck or lower back, as well as in one or both shoulders.